ForEvolve/forevolve.github.io/_drafts/en/2021-03-28-learn-coding-with-dot-net-core-part-7.md

 ## Exercise

-To practice interpolation, we will replace concatenation by interpolation in the code from the previous article's exercise.
+To practice interpolation, we will replace concatenation with interpolation in the code from the previous article's exercise.

 Here is the previous solution as a reference: